patrikx3/redis-ui/README.md

 ## The online current version
 https://p3x.redis.patrikx3.com

 This Redis database every day in the morning European time CET restores some data, so you may do whatever you want to do.

+Besides, you could experience the test app to exit for 1 second, because it could auto update itself.
+It auto update itself when the code from Git changes.

 ### Screenshots
 [Screenshots readme](artifacts/readme/screenshots.md)